Palmeiras receives poll from Turkish club by Kuscevic

 Palmeiras is having a busy period in the player entry and exit market.
 The name of the time is that of Kuscevic, who is the target of Turkish football.
 In recent days, Verdão received a survey to sell the defender and is studying the proposal to decide what to do.

-According to the report by the THROW!, a representative of this team from Turkey brought the values to the alviverde board.
+According to the report of LANCE!, a representative of this team from Turkey brought the values to the alviverde board.
 Club and figures are kept confidential by the parties involved in the deal.

 The decision should not happen in the next few days, as there is no rush on the part of Palmeiras.
 The idea is to talk internally thinking about the sporting and financial aspects of this exit.
 The Chilean defender is not among the “non-negotiables” of the squad and is not a starter, but having another drop at this point would be bad.